losercoin/LowbMarket/README.md

 - Change the token address in `2_deploy_contracts.js` before deploying to live work.
 - Create a new .secret file in root directory and enter your 12 word mnemonic seed phrase.
 Then just run `truffle migrate --network testnet`.
 You will deploy contracts to the Binance testnet.
 - To verify the contract, create a new .apikey file in root directory and enter the [API Key](https://bscscan.com/myapikey).
-Then just run `truffle run verify AirdropClaim@{contract-address} --network testnet`.
+Then just run `truffle run verify LowbMarket@{contract-address} --network testnet`.